EmbeddedOS/Linux/concurrency/README.md

 - `Reentrant` kernels
   - Linux kernel is reentrant.
 This means that several processes may be executing in Kernel Mode at the same time.
   - On uniprocessor systems, only one process can progress, but many can be blocked in Kernel Mode when waiting for the CPU or the completion of some I/O operation.

+## Per CPU variable

+- The simplest and most efficient synchronization technique consists of declaring kernel variables as per-CPU variables.
+- Basically, a per CPU variables is an array of data structures, one element per each CPU in the system.
+- A CPU should not access the elements of the array corresponding to other CPU.
+- IT can freely read and modify its own element without fear of race conditions, because it is the only entitled to do so.
+- The elements of the per-CPU array are aligned in main memory so that each data structure falls on a different line of the hardware cache.